OpenEvalProject/evals/manuscripts/elife-55331/v2/manuscript.md

 ![Figure 11.](https://cdn.elifesciences.org/articles/55331/elife-55331-fig11-v2.jpg)

-**Figure 11.:** 1β3 GABAAR TMD and the cryo-EM structure of an α1β3γ2 GABAAR (PDB ID: 6I53).The two structures were read into UCSF Chimera and mutually aligned using MatchMaker.
+**Figure 11.:** The two structures were read into UCSF Chimera and mutually aligned using MatchMaker.
 The α1β3 model is shown in tan, while the α1β3γ2 structure is in cyan.
 (A) Representative poses for allopregnanolone (3α5αP) and epi-allopregnanolone (3β5αP) docked within the β3(+)–α1(-) intersubunit site, the poses for the α1β3 model are in pink, while those for the α1β3γ2 structure are in light green.
 The α1Q242 side chain is shown in yellow.
 (B) Same as for (A) for the α1 intrasubunit site; also shown are the sidechains V227, Y415, and N408.
 (C) Same as (A) for the β3 intrasubunit site; also shown are the sidechains Y284 and Y442.
 The Vina docking scores for 3α5αP and 3β5αP at each site in the α1β3 model and the α1β3γ2 structure are shown in Figure 11—source data 1.
-Figure 11—source data 1.1β3 model and α1β3γ2 GABAAR structure.

 The functional analysis of mutations in each of the three NS-binding sites demonstrates that the activating and desensitizing effects of NS result from occupancy of distinct sites.
 In particular, binding of certain NS (3β5αP, KK148) to α1 and β3 intrasubunit sites modulates the open-desensitized equilibrium.
 Interestingly, lipid binding to intrasubunit pockets in bacterial pLGICs analogous to the α1 and β3 intrasubunit sites in GABAAR, also modulates receptor desensitization; docosahexaenoic acid binding to an intrasubunit site in GLIC (Basak et al., 2017) and phosphatidylglycerol in ELIC (Tong et al., 2019) increase and decrease agonist-induced desensitization, respectively.
 The combined results of mutational analyses and binding data demonstrate that the effects of various NS analogues are also a consequence of their efficacy at each of the sites they occupy.
 For example, KK148 and KK150 occupy the intersubunit site (Figure 4C), but do not activate GABAAR currents (Figure 1C–D), and KK150 occupies both intrasubunit sites (Figure 4B and Figure 4—figure supplement 1) but does not desensitize the receptor (Figure 2B).